CF-bit/webtools/README.md

 # Webtools Project

-This is a webtools project
+This is my webtools project from Git, GitHub, and VSC

 ## What it includes

 - Version control using Git and GitHub
-- A live website published with GitHub Pages
+- A website published with GitHub Pages
 - An organized development workflow using VS Code and Git

 ## Live Site